 Verification step 1: Is the patient's provider in-network?

-The first verification step is determining whether the provider is enrolled in the patient’s insurance network.
+The first verification step determines whether the provider is enrolled in the patient's insurance network.

 Questions for in-network insurance

-Plans include HMO, PPO, EPO, POS, Medicaid, and Medicare.
-Each type has its own rules, provider networks, and referral requirements.
+Health insurance plans include HMO, PPO, EPO, POS, Medicaid, and Medicare.
+Each insurance plan type has its own rules, provider networks, and referral requirements.

-Lapsed policies or plan changes can affect coverage dates, so confirm the coverage is active for the service date.
+Lapsed policies or plan changes can affect coverage dates, so confirm patient eligibility is active for the service date.
+Running insurance eligibility verification at the time of scheduling (not just at check-in) gives your team more time to resolve issues before the patient visit.

 If the patient has additional insurance, you'll need to coordinate benefits and ensure claims are submitted in the correct order.

-cover emergency visits or preventative visits.
-Certain types of care, such as specialist or mental health services, are excluded from some plans or may require pre-approval to receive coverage.
+Certain types of care, such as specialist or mental health services, are excluded from some plans or may require pre-authorization to receive coverage.
+Check whether the patient's insurance plan has authorization requirements for the specific medical services being provided.

-Confirm whether the patient is responsible for copays, coinsurance, a deductible, or an out-of-pocket maximum.
+Confirm whether the patient is responsible for a copay, co-insurance, a deductible, or an out-of-pocket maximum.
+Collecting this information during benefits verification lets your front desk communicate the patient's financial responsibilities before the visit starts.

 Questions for out-of-network insurance

 The level of out-of-network coverage can vary significantly between plans.
-It’s essential to verify and inform the patient of their responsibility upfront.
+Verify the patient's insurance coverage for out-of-network services and inform the patient of their out-of-pocket costs up front so there are no billing surprises after the visit.

-Confirm whether the patient is responsible for copays, coinsurance, a deductible, or an out-of-pocket maximum.
+Confirm whether the patient is responsible for a copay, co-insurance, a deductible, or an out-of-pocket maximum.
+Strong verification processes at the front desk reduce claim rejections and improve overall billing performance.

 Verification step 2: What type of plan is it?

 The type of plan determines how the payer network functions.
-Confirming this ensures you understand the plan’s critical rules and requirements.
+Confirm these insurance details:

 Health Maintenance Organization (HMO)

 For primary care practices, start by confirming if the provider is listed as the PCP.
 If not, the patient must update that.
 For specialties, determine if their insurance requires a referral.
-Many HMOs require a referral from the PCP for specialist visits.
+Many HMOs require a referral from the PCP for specialist visits, and missing this step is a common reason for denied claims.

 Exclusive Provider Organization (EPO)

 Always double-check your participation in these plans.
-These are limited networks and are not automatically included in your contract.
-They are usually by invitation only and don’t have out-of-network benefits.
+EPOs are limited networks and are not automatically included in your contract.
+They're usually by invitation only and don't have out-of-network benefits.

 Medicaid

-Make sure to verify if they opted for an HMO or MCO plan.
+Make sure to verify if the patient opted for an HMO or MCO plan.
 These replace straight Medicaid and offer more flexible enrollment.
-A patient’s plan could change as frequently as once a month, and unlike traditional Medicaid, may require a PCP change, referral, or authorization.
+A patient's plan could change as frequently as once a month, and unlike traditional Medicaid, may require a PCP change, referral, or authorization.

 The Medicaid eligibility response will always tell you if Medicaid believes they should be the secondary payer and who the primary payer should be.